Tiananmen Square ‘Tank Man’, 1989

 Battle Iwo Jima Flag Raising, Joe Rosenthal, 1945

-The flag raising at Iwo Jima was the defining image of the Pacific theater of World War 2.
+The flag raising at Iwo Jima was the defining image of the Pacific theater of World War 2 and one of history’s most iconic photographs.
 The American Marines and a Navy corpsman were snapped atop Mount Suribachi, hoisting their flag after wresting Iwo Jima from the Japanese.

 Anti-Vietnam War March ‘Flower Girl’, Marc Riboud, 1967